Welcome to All About Huskies!

 Are You the right Owner for a Husky?

-If you are willing to accept these traits in a dog, and:
+If you are willing to accept the Sled Dog traits in a Husky, and:

 Don’t mind holes in your garden

-Accept that you won’t be able to let your Husky off-leash.
+- Accept that you won’t be able to let your Husky off-lead

-...Then maybe you ARE the type of person who would be able to live a happy life with a Husky!
+…THEN maybe you’re the type of person who would be able to live a happy life with a Husky!